mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cavalier Arms Crockett EBR: Straddling the line between assault rifle and sniper rifle, the Crockett EBR features a burst fire mode.
 While it lacks the magazine capacity of a true assault rifle, and lacks the precision of a true marksman’s weapon, it makes up for this in versatility, being able to switch fluidly between a sniping role and a combat role as easy as flipping a switch.
 It comes equipped with a rigid stock with shock pad and a detachable imaging scope.

 Ranger Arms SM–5: A legendary assassin’s weapon, this sniper rifle features a silencer, an imaging scope, and a rigid stock with shock pad.
-The SM–5 disassembles completely in order to fit into a standard briefcase; setting it up or breaking it down takes an `Extended Firearms + Logic [Mental] (6, Major Action)` Test.
+The SM–5 disassembles completely in order to fit into a standard briefcase; setting it up or breaking it down takes an `Extended Firearms + Logic [Mental] (6, Complex Action)` Test.
 While deadly, the SM–5 is fragile.
 At the end of every Combat Turn in which the weapon is used in a running firefight, reduce its Accuracy by 1 (to a minimum of 3).
 If the weapon is used in combat as a melee weapon or to defend from a melee attack, reduce its Accuracy by 2 (again to a minimum of 3).
 Recalibrating the weapon (a one-hour job) returns its Accuracy to normal.

 Remington 950: This high-powered bolt-action hunting rifle features classic wooden furniture and a top-mounted imaging scope that have kept it popular with hunters for several decades.
 It cannot mount underbarrel accessories.

 Ruger 101: This futuristic-looking gas-operated sporting rifle is the favorite weapon for many professional hunters and hobbyists.
 It features a built-in imaging scope and a rigid stock with shock pad.

 **SHOTGUNS**
+---

 Use the Longarms skill when firing shotguns.
 The stats for these shotguns are for normal slug rounds.
 When firing shot, use the special rules for shotguns, choke settings, and flechette ammo (Shotguns).
 Shotguns can take top, barrel, and underbarrel accessories.